Culture of Dallas

-This article is about the culture of Dallas, Texas (USA).
+Dallas is a city in Texas, United States.

 People and politics

 The city has historically been predominantly white but its population diversified as it grew in size and importance over the 20th century.
 The largest ethnic minority group in the city are Hispanics—Dallas is a major destination for Mexican immigrants seeking opportunity in the United States because it is relatively close, along with the rest of Texas, to the U.S.–Mexico border.
 In addition to the New Great Migration, since around 2010, many African Americans have been moving to Dallas for its affordable cost of living and job opportunities.
 The southwest area of the city, especially Oak Cliff, is predominantly or completely Hispanic.
 The southern areas of the city, especially Pleasant Grove and South Dallas, are predominantly or completely Black.
 The eastern parts of the city are mostly white and the northwestern portion of the city is home to a fairly equal mix of Hispanics and Blacks.
 The city also contains localized populations of Chinese, Taiwanese, Korean, Thai, Indian, German, Middle Eastern, Polish, Russian and Jewish peoples.
 The Asian communities tend to reside in the northern Dallas suburbs such as Plano, Irving, Carrollton, and Richardson.